 Once again, gut bacteria could be the culprit in a major illness.
 Scientists have recently determined how ill you become with COVID-19 and how many persistent symptoms you experience is linked to the composition of your gut.
 Improving your gut health may be a vital step to reduce your vulnerability to the virus and other diseases.

-Researchers at The Chinese University of Hong Kong found that patients who were ill with COVID-19 had a very different gut composition than those patients who were uninfected.
-Patients had fewer beneficial bacteria, like bifidobacteria.
+In a recent clinical study published in Gut, researchers at The Chinese University of Hong Kong found that patients who were ill with COVID-19 had a very different gut composition than those patients who were uninfected.
+According to study results, 76% of patients had post-acute COVID-19 syndrome at 6 months, which included fatigue, poor memory and hair loss.
+Investigators identified a correlation between gut microbiota composition at admission and the occurrence of post-acute COVID-19 syndrome, noting that patients without post-acute COVID-19 syndrome had a similar recovered gut microbiome profile at 6 months to that of non-COVID-19 controls.
+This meant that the patients had fewer beneficial bacteria, like bifidobacteria.
 Even after they recovered, the study participants continued to have an unhealthy balance of bacteria in their gut.
 The scientists linked this poor balance, or dysbiosis, to an increased risk of long-term symptoms related to the virus.

 The most common long-term symptoms according to the CDC include:

 Less common but more serious long-term complications include:

 - Lung function abnormalities

 Microbiome significantly less healthy

 The Hong Kong scientists obtained blood, stool, and hospital records from 100 patients with confirmed cases of COVID-19 and from 78 people without the infection who were part of a microbiome study before the pandemic began.
 The research team collected an additional stool sample from 27 of the 100 patients 30 days after the patients had recovered.